Terms and Conditions of Sale for tickets at The Story Museum (relating to day tickets, event tickets, schools and group bookings, and skills courses).

-Children attending sessions must be signed in and out by the named contacts.
+Children attending sessions must be signed in and out by the named contact given at the point of booking.
 Please advise us in advance if you wish to make alternative arrangements, such as giving permission for your child to make their own way home.

 All session leaders and participants are expected to abide by TSM health and safety requirements.

 For health and safety reasons and out of consideration for other students, it is not possible for adult course participants to bring a young baby or child into sessions at TSM unless stated otherwise.
 Should a student with access needs wish to bring along a carer, that person should be there to assist them rather than participate in the class.

 Events in the learning programme for children and young people have a suggested age range.
 Please do not enrol children outside the recommended age range on programmes as they are likely to find them unsuitable.
 You are welcome to discuss particular needs with the box office team if you are unsure.

 We do not accept safeguarding responsibility for participants under 18 without completed participation enrolment forms signed by a parent/guardian.
 We reserve the right to refuse admittance to an activity without a completed form.

 Workshop supervisors or first aiders may administer emergency treatment to the participant in the event of an accident or illness and will act in the parent/carer’s stead in approving necessary medical care.

 We may take photographs during the sessions for future use in publicity.
 By signing the relevant section of the workshop booking form you are giving your permission for us to use any photographs taken for publicity purposes.
 If you change your mind and are not happy for your child to appear in pictures, please let us know.